STD Testing in Toledo, Ohio

 Health Partners of Western Ohio offers STD testing five days a week and accepts most major insurance plans but also has a sliding fee scale if you qualify and don’t have insurance.
 Planned Parenthood operates the Toledo Health Center, where you can get low-cost STD testing with or without insurance six days a week.
 Toledo-Lucas County’s sexual health clinic provides STD testing after hours and on select Saturdays.

-II.
-Find an STD Testing Location in Toledo, OH
+Find an STD Testing Location in Toledo, Ohio

 At-Home STD Testing